25th January, 2019

 We could only find 8 prosecutions under CDM 1994, which as far as trends go, certainly shows that there has been a big increase in action taken by the HSE in more recent years.
 The fines were also smaller, the biggest being £16,000.
 It should also be noted that CDM covers more now than it did then.

-What can we learn about CDM from these prosecutions?
+What can we learn about CDM from the recent prosecutions?
 What punishments have been given, what breaches are most common, and how can you avoid the same mistakes?

 In 2018, a Manchester-based property developer was sentenced to 8 months in prison for breaches under CDM.
 The primary breach was under part 4 of the regulations for the stability of structures.
 This was a serious case, involving the uncontrolled partial collapse of a structure (although no one was hurt due to the closure of the unsafe site by the HSE).